-Sequence that contain commands that “play the interface*” can hang, requiring the user to cancel the sequence or possibly to Force Quit.
-These problems are often inconsistent and difficult to reproduce.
+These failures are often inconsistent and difficult to reproduce.
 This is most pronounced in Helix Client/Server, where delays introduced by network latency or processing backlog add complexity.

 * By “play the interface,” we refer to commands that mimic the actions a user can do to manipulate data on the screen, particularly at the field level, but also at the record level.

 In the macOS world, mimicking user actions via a sequence is, in general, a bad idea.
-Helix supports this via these (and other) commands:
+Helix has historically supported (and continues to support) these user actions:

 Field Level Actions:

 Sequences that use these commands have the potential for error.
 In macOS, Helix runs multiple processes concurrently (multithreading), and there are times when a field is not yet ready for an action that depends upon it.
 In situation such as these, a sequence that relies on direct field or record manipulation may report an error, or it may silently fail.

 |Avoiding the Problem||

 Although there is no perfect solution, the best approach is to insert a Draw Screen command after ‘interface’ steps in a sequence.
 Any step that can cause a screen redraw is a candidate.
 The Draw Screen command tells Helix to explicitly wait until the entire form has been drawn before going on to the next step.
 This forces a delay equivalent to the network latency before going on the next step.
 (An AppleScript that automates this process is available on our free AppleScripts page.)